connexcs/docs/docs/reporting-problems.md

 #### Ticket Lifecycle

-It is necessary for all customers to know what a ticket life-cycle is and how the entire process works.
+It's necessary for all customers to know what a ticket life-cycle is and how the entire process works.

 The first step includes observing the issue.
 Following this, it will be great if you are able to replicate the issue and isolate it.
 After isolating the issue you should be able to identify the problematic areas in the issue.